AsserHic/arduino_vga/README.md

 ## house

 Draws a simple green line house line by line.
+This is my tribute to the program that I saw in late 1980s.
+My father got a computer from his work and we had that over a weekend.
+One of his colleagues had programmed a somewhat similar program, which rendered a green house on that monochrome display.
+I was impressed and curious at the same time.
+I wanted to understand how that machine worked and to learn some programming myself.
+There was a BASIC interpreter included and I was hooked.
+The line art demo had changed my life for good.

 ## image